lizbrain/lizbrain.github.io/books.md

 title: books i've read
 ---

+2023
+- What I Talk About When I Talk About Running by Haruki Murakami

 2022
+- Ms Ice Sandwich by Meiko Kawakami
+- The Reason I Jump by Naoki Higashida
+- The Year of Less by Cait Flanders
+- The Lonesome Bodybuilder by Yukiko Motoya
+- The Ring by Koji Suzuki
 - Secondhand: Travels in the New Global Garage Sale by Adam Minter
 - The Reason I Jump by Naoki Higashida
 - Oval by Elvia Wilk